Gigaspaces/xap-docs/site/content/xap110sec/securing-your-data.markdown

 Custom Access control using Space Filters allows for access decisions based on user/role/data relationships.
 The `SpaceContext` filter invocation parameter holds the `SecurityContext` of the current operation.
 This context provides you with `UserDetails`, the `Authentication` and `AuditDetails`.
 Based on these, you can enforce custom access decisions (e.g. allow or disallow the operation).

 {{% info %}}
-Note that the `SpaceContext` may be `null` in cases related to replication/recovery and filter operations such as "`notify-trigger`".
+Note that the `SpaceContext` may be `null` in cases related to replication/recovery and filter operations such as `notify-trigger`.
 In these cases, there is no user context.
 {{%/info%}}

 The filter can be declared just like any other filter, but note that the `priority` plays a role in the order of filter execution.
 Default priority is zero.